Introduction

 Planned features:

-• Gene density sub-workflow
+• Gene density sub-workflow.

 Current features:

-• Align short read data (HiC and Illumina) against the genome with bwamem2 mem
+• Align short read data (HiC and Illumina) against the genome with bwamem2 mem.

 • Mark duplicates for short read alignment with samtools.